an-ethz/pwr4exp/README.md

 # pwr4exp

-`pwr4exp` supports statistical power calculations for a variety of experimental designs where data analysis is conducted using linear mixed models.
-It provides approximate F-tests for general linear hypotheses and t-tests for specific contrasts in linear mixed models, employing the Satterthwaite method to approximate degrees of freedom.
-Various correlation structures (R-side) defined in the `nlme` package can be used to model the relationship between residuals.
+`pwr4exp` supports statistical power calculations for diverse experimental designs analyzed using linear mixed models.

+It provides approximate **F-tests** for omnibus hypothesis tests and **t-tests** for specific contrasts, employing the Satterthwaite method for approximating degrees of freedom.

+Various correlation structures (R-side) defined in the `nlme` package can be used to model residuals.

 <!-- badges: start -->